agl-c/deid2_dpsyn/README.md

 2. in config/data_type.py, write the value types of the attributes (which should be easy since we must get read_csv_kwargs.json)
 3. in config/path.py,  write the paths of input dataset, the possible existing input public dataset, the parameters(attribute name,  value type, valid values, etc), etc
 4. add in config 'eps=xxx.yaml' where xxx means the epsilon value(privacy budget) you want to set and write more details in the yaml file which describes what you want to do in this run.
-(TODO: what does it mean? why all those xxxx.yaml cares about 'PUMA' and 'YEAR'?😅)
+(TODO: what does it mean? why all those xxxx.yaml cares about 'PUMA' and 'YEAR'?😅) - puma is an area code. puma-year is the evaluation metric; maybe it is more interesting to some analytics in census
 <font color=red>
 For instance,
 attributes: